JorelC18/3311Project-Echo/README.md

 # Description

-NHPI Visualizer is a project for a course in software design.
+NHPI Visualizer is a project for a York University course in software design called EECS 3311.
 It uses Java Swing, the Apache Commons Math Library, WEKA, JFreeChart and a SQL database.

 ## How To Use: